 Ultimately, you are the only person that can take responsibility.
 However, that doesn’t mean other people can’t help you along the way.
 Whether it’s your career or outside investments, the quality of your contacts can have a telling impact on your opportunities.

 With this in mind, attending local business seminars and other suitable events is crucial.
-Once again, going that extra mile here will bring rewards.
+Once again, going that extra mile here will bring rewards to your career and finances.
 If you’re serious about realizing your potential, you cannot underestimate communication for a second.